Paul-Henri Mathieu: 2017

-Playing style

-Mathieu is known for his exceptionally clean groundstrokes on both wings, with his heavy topspin forehand probably being his biggest weapon.
-His quick hands also enabled him to strike the ball on the rise which frequently took time away from his competitors.

 Personal life

-Paul-Henri Mathieu's father (Patrick) and mother (Yveline) is a dentist and a housewife respectively.
+Paul-Henri Mathieu's father (Patrick) and mother (Yveline) are a dentist and a housewife respectively.
 Paul-Henri has a sister named Aude and a brother named Pierre-Yves.
 A relatively popular, well-liked player despite his inconsistent career results, Mathieu is nicknamed "Paulo" and often affectionately known by his initials, PHM.
 His favourite surfaces are clay and hard, and he admired Boris Becker while growing up.
 His brother Pierre-Yves is now a tennis coach in Strasbourg.

 On 11 March 2012, Paul-Henri Mathieu became a father for the first time when his girlfriend, Quiterie Camus, gave birth to the couple's first child, a son named Gabriel.
 On 10 September 2016, Mathieu and Camus married in Bourron-Marlotte's town hall.
 It was the mother of Camus, being the deputy mayor of Bourron-Marlotte, who performed the wedding ceremony.
 Mathieu and Quiterie Camus had been living together as a couple for nearly 13 years before their marriage.
 Quiterie Camus was diagnosed with Hodgkin's lymphoma in January 2013 and she recovered from it before their marriage.
 Their second child, a daughter named Inès, was born on 6 March 2017.